BIT-101 [2017-2023]

 I’ve been getting the urge to go back to writing books.
 I’ve written or contributed to about fifteen books with various different publishers.
 And a few years back I self-published Playing With Chaos.
 There are pros and cons to going through a publisher and self publishing.

 And then there’s a third option that I have not tried yet – open source publishing.
-Enter bitbooks.
+Enter bitbooks (no longer active).
 I’ll be posting more about this soon, but basically, I’ll be creating books on github.
 Not a new idea, but one that appeals to me right now.
 You can check in any time and see the progress of any current books.
 When they are complete, they’ll be available in various finished formats – epub, mobil, azw3, pdf.
 Free as in freedom and free as in beer.
 They’ll have a Creative Commons license.
 No DRM.
 No charge to download or read, but I’ll set up ways to donate for those that find the material useful.

 One part that I’m most excited about is that because of the open, flexible publishing format, I’ll be able to provide code samples in multiple languages.
 That’s one huge problem with coding books – they are almost always tied to a specific programming language.
 Of course, the text of the book and the examples given in the book will have to use a specific language, but I’ll be providing the actual code samples on github in multiple languages.
 And I’m hoping to get some community involvement as well, with people submitting examples in their own favorite languages as pull requests.

-Again, more on this coming soon, but go ahead and check out the site and see what’s up there so far.
+Again, more on this coming soon, but go ahead and [check out the site][4] and see what’s up there so far.